agude/agude.github.io/_drafts/2023-02-21-how_i_write_with_chatgpt.md

 concern because I wrote the original input so I know what it should say, and I can easily edit out any inaccuracies introduced by the model.

-Let me illustrate how I use ChatGPT to write and revise my work.
+Let me illustrate how I use ChatGPT to write and copyedit my work.

 ## My Writing Process